Bathurst Correctional Centre: Heritage listing

-Bathurst Gaol is significant as one of two model prisons designed by the Colonial Architect's Office in the late 1870s and early 1880s; as an indication of advances in penal architecture in the late nineteenth century; for its continued use as a gaol.
+Bathurst Gaol is significant as one of two model prisons designed by the Colonial Architect's Office in the late 1870s and early 1880s; as an indication of advances in penal architecture in the late nineteenth century; for its continued use as a jail.

 Bathurst Correctional Complex was listed on the New South Wales State Heritage Register on 2 April 1999.

 Industries

 Inmates at the Centre may be employed in Corrective Service Industries (CSI) food services, the commercial laundry, technology/packaging and packaging business units.
 Inmates can also do general ground, horticulture, cleaning and building maintenance work on and outside the complex.

-CSI also operates the Girrawaa Creative Centre, employing around 15 Indigenous inmates at a time.
+CSI also operates the Girrawaa Creative Centre, which was established in 1998.
+It employs around 15 Indigenous inmates at a time.
 The program is aimed at developing inmates' artistic skills while creating Aboriginal artefacts for sale.
 Pieces such as boomerangs, paintings, coasters, clapsticks and didgeridoos are produced for sale to the public directly from the gallery, online, to government agencies, and to wholesalers.